 - Diabetes.
 It’s believed that too much sugar in the blood can injure blood vessels including the one that feeds the inner ear.

-The information from the hearing test can be used by the specialist to determine if you suffer from the following:
+The information from the hearing test can be used to determine if you suffer from the following:

 - Age related hearing loss